What is the Mite Scheme?

 How can I support the scheme?

-You can be part of the Mite Scheme by saving any loose change that you have and donating them each month to the Mite Scheme either through your faith group or by individually collecting “mites”.
-Once this is paid in at the bank, please then send a cheque made out to Unicef UK together with either an e-mail address or a stamped addressed envelope for a receipt to Keith Garner the Scheme Coordinator at: 39 Trinity Close, Daventry, NN11 4RN.
+You can be part of the Mite Scheme by saving any 5p coins that you have and donating them each month to the Mite Scheme either through your faith group or individually, collecting “mites”.
+Once this is paid in at the bank, please then send a cheque made out to Unicef UK together with either an e-mail address or a stamped addressed envelope for a receipt to Keith Garner the Scheme Volunteer Coordinator at: 39 Trinity Close, Daventry, NN11 4RN.